 They’d had a good and long life together.

 She sipped her coffee, and started spreading sweet strawberry jam on a piece of golden toast.
 The morning ritual felt familiar, but she still missed his smiling face.
-The whole room felt out of balance without him sitting in front of her.
+The whole room felt out of balance without him sitting on the well-worn chair in front of her.

 An empty flower vase stood on the table.
 He had always made sure it was full every day.
 She stared silently at this small token of their love that was now broken.